floschwend/japhelper/PRIVACY.md

-# Privacy Policy for [Your App Name]
+# Privacy Policy for [Naturalness Check]

 Last Updated: May 22, 2025

-This Privacy Policy describes how [Your Company/Developer Name] ("we," "us," or "our") collects, uses, and shares your information when you use our mobile application, **[Your App Name]** (the "App").
+This Privacy Policy describes how Florian Schwendener ("we," "us," or "our") collects, uses, and shares your information when you use our mobile application, **Naturalness Check** (the "App").

 ---

 ## 1. Information We Collect

-When you use [Your App Name], we collect the following type of information:
+When you use Naturalness Check, we collect the following type of information:

 * **Text Input:** We collect the text that you actively enter or provide within the App when you choose to use features that involve sending text for correction or improvement.